Millions of people snore, but except for keeping someone else awake at night, is snoring a problem? It may or may not be.

 Anywhere from 25 to 45 percent of Americans snore at least occasionally.
-It is largely adult men who snore, but children between the ages of 3 and 13 can snore when they have large tonsils and adenoids, or when they have a bad cold.
-As they mature, most will stop snoring.
+Snoring is more common in adult men, but women and children (usually between the ages of 3 and 13) can snore when they have large tonsils and adenoids, or when they have a bad cold.
+As they mature, most children will stop snoring.

 Symptoms of Snoring